Live NFL Head Coaches Fired Tracker: Prediction Market Odds & Updates for Every Opening

 It's been almost three months since the Titans let go of Brian Callahan just six games into his second season as an NFL head coach, and two clear candidates have emerged as the likeliest choices to replace him in Tennessee.

-Kansas City Chiefs offensive coordinator Matt Nagy, who previously spent four years as the Chicago Bears head coach, is the clear front-runner with a 38% chance to take over in Nashville according to the latest prediction market odds.
-He's followed by McCarthy (23%), another coaching veteran who could turn around the culture in Tennessee.
+Kansas City Chiefs offensive coordinator Matt Nagy, who previously spent four years as the Chicago Bears head coach, is the clear front-runner with a 41% chance to take over in Nashville according to the latest prediction market odds.
+He's followed by Stefanski, (27%), who overtook McCarthy as the second choice in this market followed by former Titans offensive coordinator Arthur Smith (16%).

 📃 Affiliate disclosure